 A quali-quant mixed methods research approach was implemented to expand the study from 12 participants in the original qualitative sample to a total of 351 research participants with the addition of a quantitative sample.
-According to the quantitative and qualitative research results, most of the research participants from this sample of the population experienced renewed perspectives toward online learning over the past two years, and most of these undergraduate college students (69.9%) expressed a top preference for hybrid or HyFlex course delivery modalities now and into the future.
-In addition, the majority (91.7%) of students from the qualitative research indicated that their cost-benefit ratio of going to college has improved during semesters when they have been enrolled in online and/or hybrid courses.
+Most of the research participants from this sample of the population experienced renewed perspectives toward online learning over the past two years, and most of these undergraduate college students expressed a top preference for hybrid (46.3%) or HyFlex (23.6%) course delivery modalities now and into the future.

-Keywords: Online Education, COVID Impacts, Course Delivery, Hybrid, HyFlex, Financial Wellness, Transformative Teaching and Learning in Higher Education
+Keywords: Online Education, COVID Impacts, Course Delivery, Hybrid, HyFlex, Financial Wellness